Brand image vs. brand identity—both subjects have much to do with consumer opinion, but they have a distinct difference.

 The design and words used by your brand form its personality.
 Customers trust a personality that doesn’t keep changing.
 The consistency of your brand image helps win the invaluable trust of your customers.

 Let’s take the example of Cheetos.
 They have always found ways to make the eating experience fun by covering stories about people with stained fingers.
-They use bright orange and have their mascot slapped on as many marketing collaterals as possible.
+They use bright orange and have their mascot slapped on as many marketing collateral as possible.

 As a result, you see a Cheetos ad and recognize it without having to read the label.
 The key is that they keep it consistent.
 Imagine seeing a neon green and black ad for Cheetos.
 Wouldn’t that confuse you as a buyer?